 5. It is understood and expressly agreed that the blood supplied in accordance with this agreement is incidental to the rendition of services and that no requirement, guarantee, or warranty of fitness or quality shall apply.

-Relationship to patient: Relationship Signature of patient:
+Relationship to patient: Relationship leave as is Signature of patient: leave as is

-Witness Relationship to Patient: WitnessRelationship Witness Signature:
+Witness Relationship to Patient: WitnessRelationship Witness Signature: leave as is

 When patient is a minor or incompetent to give consent:

-Signature of person authorized to consent for patient:
+Signature of person authorized to consent for patient: Keep signature box as is

+Add a spot for person’s address with city and state.

-Relationship to patient: Relationship1
+Relationship to patient: Relationship1 leave as is

+Address: 2000 S Main Street

+City and State: Fairfield, Iowa